 If you have an old unpaid traffic ticket in North Carolina or any other State your driving license privileges have likely been indefinitely suspended.
 This forces drivers to handle tickets they receive when driving through their home State or even another State, otherwise what incentive would someone have to pay a ticket if there were no consequences for simply pretending it did not exist?
 The Interstate Driver License Compact is an agreement between 45 of the 50 States to share information about traffic tickets.
 The National Driver Register keeps track of when an individual is suspended in one (1) State, which generally results in a suspension of most States.
 In North Carolina it is important to resolve all outstanding issues from all counties and other States simultaneously to have the best chance for permanent reinstatement.

-Assuming an Order for Arrest is not issued a “failure to appear” will be reported to the DMV.
+Assuming an Order for Arrest is not issued a “failure to appear” will be reported to the DMV, which will eventually suspend your license.

 What happens when the DMV is notified of a FTA?